 Algorithms are used to analyze data, to gain insight, and to subsequently make a prediction or create a determination with it.

-For example, look at the reinforced learning algorithm that provides recommendations for you on Youtube.
+For example, look at the reinforced learning algorithm that provides recommendations for you on YouTube.
 After watching a video, the platform will show you similar titles that you believe you will like.
-But if you start watching the recommendation and do not finish it, the machine understands that the recommendation would not be a good one and will try another approach next time.
+But if you watch the recommendation and do not finish it, the machine understands that the recommendation would not be a good one and will try another approach next time.

-Machine learning is a set of algorithms that enable the software to update itself and "learn" from previous outcomes without the need for programmer intervention.
+Machine learning is a set of algorithms that enable the software to update itself and "learn" from previous outcomes with no programmer intervention.

-In summary, a traditional algorithm takes some input and some logic in the form of the code and drums up the output.
-As opposed to this, a Machine Learning Algorithm takes an input and an output and gives some logic which can then be used to work with new input to give one an output.
+In summary, a traditional algorithm takes some input and some logic as the code and drums up the output.
+As opposed to this, a Machine Learning Algorithm takes an input and an output and gives some logic, which can then work with new input to give one an output.

 I think instead of universities studying the nuances of programming languages, we're going to be studying the nuances of algorithms… The nuances of data structures, how control structures work, whether to use an if-statement or a switch-statement or a lookup table are not going to matter.
 The skill that is going to matter is your understanding of probability statistics”